iM0hamed/Objective-C-CLI-Obfuscator/README.md

 Objective-C CLI Obfuscator for Methods,IVars and Classes
 ===========================================
+<b>READ ME</b><br>
+This branch brings less attention to binary symbols while reviewed by Apple.
+It's building new randomised symbols on the top of existing programming terms.

 This is fork of fork of original [class-dump](https://github.com/nygard/class-dump) I have improved obfuscation which makes all obfuscated items the same lenght with random characters so analyzing binary is much harder than in previous fork.
 It also contains few fixes.<br><br>

 <b>How it works ?</b><br>